Publicly funded in-vitro fertilization (IVF) program

 If you completed your consultation and fertility testing at a participating B.C. fertility clinic between March 8, 2024 (announcement), and July 2, 2025, your participating B.C. fertility clinic may apply to the program on your behalf.
 However, please contact your fertility specialist to discuss whether any updated testing or follow-up visits are required.
 Participating B.C. fertility clinics will submit applications in order based on the date of consultation with their clinic, starting March 8, 2024.

-What if I have coverage for IVF treatment through private insurance?
+I have coverage for IVF treatment through private insurance.
 Am I still eligible for the publicly funded IVF program?

 Yes.
-Applicants with private insurance for IVF treatment can combine their coverage with the funding provided through the publicly funded IVF program.
+Applicants with private insurance for IVF treatment can combine their coverage with the funding provided through the Publicly Funded IVF Program.
+If your private insurance has requested documentation to confirm your eligibility and/or application status for the Publicly Funded IVF Program, please contact your fertility clinic for assistance.

 Yes.
-You are expected to complete any other fertility treatments recommended by your fertility specialist before applying for publicly funded IVF treatment.
+You are expected to complete any other fertility treatments recommended by your fertility specialist before an application may be submitted for the Publicly Funded IVF Program.

-Yes.
-History of tubal ligation does not impact eligibility for the publicly funded IVF program.
+History of tubal ligation does not impact eligibility for the Publicly Funded IVF Program.

-Yes.
-Previous IVF treatment outside the publicly funded program in B.C. does not impact eligibility for the publicly funded IVF program.
+Previous IVF treatment outside the publicly funded program in B.C. does not impact eligibility for the program.
 However, it is important to work with your fertility specialist on your treatment recommendation.

 I have existing frozen embryos/eggs/sperm.
 Can these be used in combination with the public funding?